 Are they working for other people?

-Are they working for other people_One of the questions you should ask in your follow-up emails is whether your candidate is or going to be working for someone else.
+One of the questions you should ask in your follow-up emails is whether your candidate is or is going to be working for someone else.

 On the other hand, you might find someone who works for someone else but is an absolute rock star.
 Someone who is just too good to pass up.
 If this happens, don’t shy away from hiring this person.
 Just tell them up front that you want them to work only for you.